Economic and Political Overview

 Legislative Power

 The legislative power is bicameral since the constitutional referendum of 2019 was approved by the House of Representatives in June 2020.
 It established an upper chamber called the Senate, composed of 300 seats (100 members directly elected in single seat constituencies, 100 directly elected by closed party-list vote, and 100 appointed by the president).
-The House of Representatives is composed of 596 members elected for a period of 5 years by universal suffrage.
+The House of Representatives is composed of 596 members, of which 568 directly elected for a period of 5 years by universal suffrage and 28 appointed.
 The President may dissolve the House of Representatives.

 Indicator of Freedom of the Press